-Gardaí searching for the remains of Kyran Durnin (8) have ramped up their investigation by taking possession of a house in Dundalk, Co Louth.
+Gardaí searching for the remains of Kyran Durnin (8) have ramped up their investigation by taking possession of a house in Dundalk, Co Louth, where his family lived until May of this year.

-The property, a private residence, was taken over by gardaí on Monday after the investigation team was granted a District Court Order.
+The terraced house on Emer Terrace, now home to new tenants unconnected with the investigation, was taken over by gardaí on Monday after they were granted a District Court order.
 That court application took place a week after the investigation into Kyran’s disappearance was officially upgraded to a murder inquiry, rather than a missing persons case.

 The Dundalk property is due to undergo extensive searching and technical examination this week.
 The garden of the house, and ground beside it, will also be closely examined.